-Ivy Creek Natural Area is a 215-acre preserve located adjacent to the Blue Ridge Mountains.
+Ivy Creek Natural Area is a 219-acre preserve located adjacent to the Blue Ridge Mountains.
 Habitats vary from upland forest, pine stands, and open fields to shoreline.
-With 11 trails, including a handicap-accessible trail, this site offers nature enthusiasts numerous opportunities for viewing wildlife.
-Resident red-tailed, and red-shouldered hawks patrol these woods year-round.
+With 12 trails, including a paved trail, this site offers nature enthusiasts numerous opportunities for viewing wildlife.
+Resident red-tailed and red-shouldered hawks patrol these woods year-round.

 In the spring, look for a variety of songbirds migrating through, such as blue-winged and Tennessee warblers.
 Fall brings migrant blackpoll and bay-breasted warblers as well as hermit thrush.
 Nesting neotropical songbirds include prairie and pine warblers, indigo bunting, red-eyed and yellow-throated vireos, Louisiana waterthrush and scarlet tanagers.
 Along the edges, during migration, look for spotted and solitary sandpipers.
 Resident species include barred owl, pileated woodpecker, American crow, white-breasted nuthatch, Carolina wren and eastern towhee.